facebook/create-react-app/feature-matrix.md

 Features:

 * Clutter-free

+ * Not too many commands
+ * Not too many config files

 * Transpile from Typescript to Javascript
 * Transpile tsx to Javascript
+* Uses npm for application dependencies (not bower, jspm)
 * Target ES6 and evergreen browsers (Chrome/Firefox/Edge), transpile/polyfill functionality not available in those browsers
 * Reload browser when code changes
 * Rebuild when code changes, so page can be reloaded in browser manually